Shaglock/cod-camo-tracker/grok_documentation.md

 Getting Started
 Open the app in a web browser.

-The default set ("Default") is loaded with no progress.
+The most recently used set is loaded by default.

 Use the features below to track your camo progress.